m0nologuer/Asteroid-Unity/SceneGuide.md

 ![alt text](http://i.imgur.com/N8WTlO0.png "Logo Title Text 1")

-Every rendered object in the scene should use the Asteroid PBR shader.
-Th
+Every rendered object in the scene has to use the Asteroid PBR shader.
+The variables set in the shader are used for rendering in the simulation.

 ### Object lists